On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Dimensions of special fibers

 We know that when $p$ is ramified in $B$, the whole moduli space $\calM_{\Fpbar}$ is supersingular.
-On the other hand when $p$ is unramified in $B$, the moduli space may have both supersingular and ordinary points.
-The following lemma says that this is the case.
+On the other hand when $p$ is unramified in $B$, the moduli space may have both supersingular and ordinary points according to Corollary~\ref{76}.
+The following lemma says that this is indeed the case.

-\begin{lemma} When $p$ is unramified in $B$, the moduli space $\calM^{(p)}_{K,\Fpbar}$ consists of both ordinary and supersingular points. \end{lemma} \begin{proof} As $p$ is unramified, the determinant condition is automatically satisfied for objects in $\calM(k)$.
-There is a supersingular or ordinary separably quasi-polarized $p$-divisible $O_B\otimes \Zp$-module $(H,\lambda_H,\iota_H)$, see Corollary~\ref{76}.
-By Lemma~\ref{13.2} and the construction in the proof of Lemma~\ref{14.3} through the weak approximation, we reduce to show that there is an ordinary abelian surface $A_1$ and a supersingular abelian surface $A_2$ such that there exists a $\Q$-algebra embedding of $B$ into $\End^0(A_i)$ for $i=1,2$.
-Clearly any supersingular abelian surface will do.
-For the ordinary case, choose an imaginary quadratic field $K$ such that $K$ splits $B$ and $p$ splits in $K$.
+\begin{lemma} When $p$ is unramified in $B$, the moduli space $\calM^{(p)}_{K,\Fpbar}$ consists of both ordinary and supersingular points. \end{lemma} \begin{proof} As $p$ is unramified in $B$, the determinant condition is automatically satisfied for objects in $\calM(k)$.
+Let $(H,\lambda_H,\iota_H)$ be a supersingular or ordinary separably quasi-polarized $p$-divisible $O_B\otimes \Zp$-module.
+Since $B$ can be embedded into $\End^0(A)$ for any supersingular abelian surface, we can find a supersingular $O_B$-abelian surface with $(A_0,\iota_0)[p^\infty] \simeq (H,\iota_H)$.
+We use the argument in the proof of Lemma~\ref{14.3} again to obtain a prime-to-$p$ degree $O_B$-linear polarization.
+For the ordinary case, we choose any imaginary quadratic field $K$ such that $K$ splits $B$ and $p$ splits in $K$.
 Then there is a $\Q$-algebra embedding of $B$ into $\Mat_2(K)$.
-Choose an ordinary elliptic curve $E$ such that $\End^0(E)\simeq K$.
-Then the ordinary abelian surface $A=E^2$ has the desired property.
-This finishes the proof of the lemma. \end{proof}
+Choose an ordinary elliptic curve $E$ such that $\End^0(E)\simeq K$ and take the ordinary abelian surface $A=E^2$.
+As $\End^0_B(A)\otimes \Qp=\End^0_{B\otimes \Qp}(A[p^\infty])$, we can repeat the previous argument and get a prime-to-$p$ degree polarized ordinary $O_B$-abelian surface. \end{proof}